 We suggest that those who receive a letter talk to a parent or trusted advisor, and consider seeking independent legal advice.
 The Office of Counsel at Duke University does not provide legal advice to students.
-More information about attorneys who are defending these cases can be found at:

 These settlements tend to be private and not disclosed to the university.

 The RIAA is accusing an individual at an identified IP address.
 If it turns out the person has violated any laws and/or university policies, Duke may take action.
 Violation of university rules governing appropriate use of IT resources may result in loss of access privileges, university disciplinary action, and/or criminal prosecution.